Let’s talk money. One of the biggest things holding people back when they think about … Read more

 Make the most of your winter break by studying abroad in a world-class city at a top-rated university

-Spend 3 or 6 weeks studying in Seoul while learning about Korean culture through the arts of K-pop dance, Taekwondo and Korean cooking classes
+Spend up to 3 weeks studying in Seoul while learning about Korean culture through the arts of K-pop dance, Taekwondo, and Korean cooking classes

-Be greeted at the airport by our TEAN Resident Assistant who will help you get checked into your accommodation.
+Upon arrival meet up with our Resident Director who will help you get acquainted to your new home with a walking tour of the local area and campus and introduction to the public transport system.
 At our welcome dinner you will get your first introduction to the famous Korean BBQ.

-Students live on campus in modern, student dormitory accommodation with twin-share rooms.
-There are spacious kitchens on each floor along with an additional common study space.
+If you choose to study at Korea University, you will live on campus in student dormitory accommodation with twin-share rooms.
 Utilities and internet are included.

-Korea University helps immerse you in the local culture by providing “buddy assistants”, local KU students that help organize social and cultural activities for you to feel at home and part of the KU family.
-From Korean traditional arts to learning popular K-Pop dances, KU makes every effort to ensure that you are able to make the most of your winter in Korea.
+If you choose to study at Korea University, their “buddy assistants” will help immerse you in the local culture.
+These local KU students help organize social and cultural activities for you to feel at home and part of the KU family.
+From Korean traditional arts to learning popular K-Pop dances, KU makes every effort to ensure that you make the most of your winter in Korea.

 About Korea University